jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-enrico-sangiuliano-max-watt’s.md

 **Enrico:** I really do hope one day to be playing b2b with Adam.
 I would love to see how far we can raise the bar!

-**RR:** You've been a prominent figure in the industry for some time now - how do you keep yourself motivated in touring and production?
+**RR:** We'd all love to see that happen!
+You've been a prominent figure in the industry for some time now - how do you keep yourself motivated in touring and production?

 **Enrico:** When you do something you love, it’s never hard to stay happy and motivated.
 I have to say that the love and support I have from my family, friends, and of course all the fans that come to see me play all over the world is probably the main driving force.